This page explains how to run a pipeline on Google Cloud using Nextflow.

 From the Cloud Shell More

-menu, select Upload file and select the JSON key file you just created.
-This step uploads the file to the home directory of your Cloud Shell instance.Confirm that the uploaded file is in your present directory and confirm the file name by running the following command:
+menu, select Upload file, and select the JSON key file you created.
+The file is uploaded to the home directory of your Cloud Shell instance.Confirm that the uploaded file is in your present directory and confirm the filename by running the following command:

 ls